ESTHER E. CHO

 As part of her employment practice, Esther defends employers in judicial, arbitration, and administrative proceedings.
 In representing employers, Esther has defended cases involving claims of wrongful termination, constructive discharge, defamation, retaliation, breach of contract, discrimination, harassment, failure to pay wages, violations of unfair competition laws, and violations of the California Labor Code.

-Esther regularly represents and consults with clients on a wide variety of general business and litigation matters, including most recently a sizeable mechanic’s lien case in a bankruptcy action.
+Esther regularly represents and consults with clients on a wide variety of general business and litigation matters, including most recently a sizable mechanic’s lien case in a bankruptcy action.
 Esther was recognized by Law & Politics Magazine as one of the Southern California legal community’s “Rising Stars” from 2006 to 2010.
 Esther currently serves on Keesal, Young & Logan’s Diversity & Inclusion Committee.
-Esther is also a member of the Orange County Asian American Bar Association.

 - J.D., Loyola Law School

 - B.A. (psychology), University of California, Los Angeles